As part of our speech and language milestone series, we’ve highlighted the speech milestones you can expect to see from your three-year-old:

-If you notice that your child speaks fast or seems to combine words together, working on your child’s rate of speech can be helpful.
-If your child does not yet understand fast vs. slow, you can use animals to teach these concepts.
-For example, talking about how cheetahs and bunnies run fast while turtles and snails move slowly.
+If you notice that your child speaks fast or seems to mush words together, working on your child’s rate of speech can be helpful.
+If your child does not yet understand the concepts of fast vs. slow, you can use animals to teach these concepts.
+For example, talk about how cheetahs and bunnies run fast while turtles and snails move slowly.
 Modeling a slower rate of speech can be very helpful for children this age.
-Also, be mindful of interruptions and giving your child plenty of time to respond.
+Also, try not to interrupt so you give your child plenty of time to respond.

-If your child continues to omit the final consonant of words (e.g. pi/pig, ho/hot, foo/food) or has trouble with the following consonant sounds (m, p, b, t, d, n, h, w, k, g, f), please don’t hesitate to reach out to TherapyWorks for a consult.
+If your child drops the final sound in works (e.g. pi/pig, ho/hot, foo/food) or is not using the following consonant sounds (m, p, b, t, d, n, h, w, k, g, f), please don’t hesitate to reach out to TherapyWorks for a consult.
 We’d be happy to discuss your child’s speech and make recommendations for home practice.

-At this age, we typically expect children to answer more complex questions.
-These include “who, where, why” as well as “how.”
-Visual support, such as pictures, can be beneficial when trying to answer more complex questions.
-You can ask your child questions while you read picture books.
-If your child struggles to answer the question, you may give him/her two choices.
-For example, if the question is, “Where do you buy food?”, you may present the following choices, “At the grocery store or at the library?”
-You can also ask these questions when you recap your day.
+At age three, children are learning to answer questions that are less and less concrete.
+These include “who, where, why” and “how” questions.
+Visual support, such as pictures, can be beneficial for children when learning to answer more complex questions.
+Ask your child questions while you read picture books.
+If your child struggles to answer the question, give him/her two choices.
+For example, if the question is, “Where do you buy food?”, you cue them with the following choices, “At the grocery store or at the library?”
+Asking complex questions while recapping your day is also a great idea.
 If you take pictures on your phone, you may want to use these pictures for additional support.
-As you start to work on answering more complex questions, pay attention to which question types are the most difficult.
+As you start to work on answering more complex questions, pay attention to which types of questions are the most difficult for your child.
 It can be helpful to work on one type of question at a time.

 4. Receptive language

 You can improve your child’s receptive language skills, or ability to understand the spoken language of others, by playing games that involve following directions.
 Try to incorporate new concepts when possible.
 For example, you may want to try adding spatial concepts such as “between” or “next to.”
 You can also continue to improve your child’s receptive language by reading new books about different topics.
-My daughter loves to read the same books over and over.
-While the repetition is beneficial, reading new books gives exposure to new words!
-A strategy that has worked well for us at bedtime is that we read one new book and one old book.
+If your child has a favorite, reading the same book over and over is no problem.
+That said, try to add in new books when you can to expose your child to new words!
+You might try reading one new book and one old book at bedtime.
 Activities that involve sequencing are also great for developing receptive language.

 5. Social Language

-Promoting social language skills during the Coronavirus pandemic can be more difficult than usual but it is possible!
-Scheduling play dates via FaceTime/Skype or having a picnic outside (where you practice social distancing) are great options for any age.
+Promote social language skills by scheduling play dates or going to the park or a community play space.
 Since most 3-year-olds are engaging in associative play, you can find toys that both children have and have them play with the toys at the same time.
-Perhaps each child brings his/her own wooden blocks, Legos or playdough.
+Perhaps each child brings his/her own wooden blocks, Legos or play-dough.
 Remember, associative play means that children play the same game but they do not work together or connect with one another.
-A child may be interested in other people playing but they do not coordinate with others.
-You can encourage your child to interact verbally by commenting and asking questions (“Did you see that ___ is playing with the blocks?
+A child may be interested in engaging with another child but still needs a little help.
+You can encourage your child to interact by commenting and asking questions (“Did you see that ___ is playing with the blocks?
 You could ask if he wants to make a tower with you.”)